Powerful Hurricane Beryl Pummels Caribbean Islands - UrduPoint

 - Extreme weather -

-Beryl became the first hurricane of the 2024 Atlantic season early Saturday morning and quickly strengthened to Category 4.

-A Category 3 or higher on the Saffir-Simpson scale is considered a major hurricane, and a Category 4 storm packs sustained winds of at least 130 miles per hour (209 kilometers per hour).
+A Category 3 or higher on the Saffir-Simpson scale is considered a major hurricane, and a Category 4 storm packs sustained winds of at least 130 miles per hour.

 The US National Oceanic and Atmospheric Administration said in late May that it expects this year to be an "extraordinary" hurricane season, with up to seven storms of Category 3 or higher.